The 4 Best Methods for Attracting New Clients to Your Salon [2020 update]

 2. Invest in Your Image

 Now that your profile cleanup is done, let’s start attracting you some new clients!
+You’re wondering how to get beauty clients… and the answer can be really simple.
+Invest in beauty.

 The key here is to stop worrying the gimmicky marketing tricks, and get back to basics.
 Focus on your image.
 Image is everything and should be the foundation of your marketing efforts.
 The gorgeous hair styles, the perfectly primped nails, expert fades, and those brows-on-fleek.
 It’s the work you do that is going to sell your services.
 And great photos of that work.

 How you present yourself to the world is the cornerstone of marketing in the beauty industry.
-Prospective clients, (and especially the ones who’ll be most loyal) are looking at YOU to be their style icon.
+Prospective clients, (and especially the ones who’ll be most loyal) are looking at YOU to be their beauty icon.
 Browsing your feed and checking you out well before they’re even thinking about booking an appointment.

 If clients can relate to you and identify with the imagery in your Instagram feed, this can be a powerful sales tool.